rryms/READ_IT/Note_controller/English/A_brief_history/Paraphrase.md

 a lots of achievements
 ## Chap_17 The Eighteenth Century: An Age of Enlightenment
 ### The Enlightenment
+* The Paths to Enlightenment---Backgroud
+The Enlightenment was a combination of religions and the idealism of reason for which intelluals who emphasis on the knowledge of external world as an understanding of God.
+In England, Newton's law of Nation bring a connection of reason and God which indected the exception of nature increased the New skepticism of religion and the development of secularization.
+The exploration of outland gave intelluals the idea of pure "natural man"
+* The Philosphes and Their ideas
+  * Montesquieu(孟德斯鸠) and Political Thought
+  The separation of right of executive, legislative, judicial powers for which the state would kept limiting and controling each other, providing the greatest freedom and security for a state
+  * Voltaire(伏尔泰) and the Enlightenment
+  Voltaire born in a prosperous middle class family, known for his denunciations to religion and advocation for denism
+  * Diderot(狄德罗) and the Encyclopedia
+  The Encyclopedia, the most important contribution of Diderot, was acting as a weapon of intellucals to against the religions.
+  * Toward a New "Science of Man"
+    Adam Smith --- economic liberalism
+* The Social Environment of the Philosophes----Jean-Jacques Rousseau Rousseau's classic, the Origins of the Inequality of Mankind, The Social Contrast described the development of mankind socialtiy and provocate construction of government stands for all spective of humanbeing.
+Rousseau's
+* The Social Environment of the Philosophes
+Salon, as the center of intelluals to communicate each other, effected the process of the Enlightenment.

 ### Culture and Society in the Enlightment
+* Innovations in Art, Music, and Literature
+In 1730s, A new style called Rococo began to affect the perform of art, which emphasize on grace and gentle action.
+The development of Music was charming, for which Handel, Bach, Haydn and Mozart composed their ethical classics.
+* The High Culture of the Eighteenth Century
+* Popular Culture  ---here
+* Crime and Punishment
 ### Religion and the Churches
+* The Institutional Church
+* Toleration and Religious Minorities
+* Popular Religion in the Eighteenth Century

+## Chap_18 The Eightenment Century: European States, International Wars, And Social Change
+### The European States
+### Wars and Diplomacy
+### Economic Expansion and Social Change
+### The Social Order of the Enlightenment Century